srilakshmikanthanp/clipbirdesk/docs/protocol.md

 #### Header

-- **Packet Type**: This field specifies the type of packet, which is set to 0x01 for the Server Discovery Request packet.
+- **Packet Type**: This field specifies the type of packet, which is set to 0x01 for the Server Discovery Request and 0x02 for the Server Discovery Response.
 - **Packet Length**: This field specifies the length of the packet, for server discovery request packet it is length of ip address of host and port number.

 #### Body

 - **IP Type**: This field specifies the type of IP address, which can be IPv4 (0x04) or IPv6 (0x06).
 - **host IP**: This field contains the IP address of the host device.
-That is, the device that is sending the Server Discovery Request packet.
 - **host Port**: This field contains the port number of the host device.
-That is, the device that is sending the Server Discovery Request packet.

 #### Structure